This lesson is still being designed and assembled (Pre-Alpha version)

 4) Learning algorithms or models distinguish the patterns of a feature by adjusting a set of parameters through training.
 Briefly, machine learning models, which are essentially mathematical functions, map between the features (inputs) and the outputs.

-5) The inference is conducted based on the determined parameters via learning algorithms.
+5) The inference, is the process of using a trained model to predict or classify on unseen data.
+It is conducted based on the determined parameters via learning algorithms.

 Figure: Overview of machine learning.